B.J. Penn: Lightweight Championship

 Penn knocked Stevenson down seconds into the first round with a right uppercut, then took Stevenson down, delivering a well placed elbow from the top position that inflicted a serious cut near Stevenson's hairline.
 In the second round, Stevenson fought more aggressively but was still unable to threaten Penn.
 Penn worked to back mount and defeated him by rear naked choke at 4:02 of the second round to win the Lightweight Championship.
 He celebrated the win by licking Joe Stevenson's blood off of his gloves.
 The win for Penn was awarded Beatdown of the Year by Sherdog for 2008.
+This fight also earned him a $35,000 Submission of the Night award.
 With this win, Penn became the second man (after Randy Couture) to win UFC titles in two different weight classes.

 On May 24, 2008, at UFC 84 at the MGM Grand Garden Arena in Las Vegas, Nevada, Penn fought former champion Sean Sherk in his first title defense bout.
 The fight was billed by color commentator Mike Goldberg as the "biggest fight in the history of the UFC lightweight division".
 Sherk attempted to take Penn down only once (in the first round), instead the fighters traded punches and leg kicks for the remainder of the fight.
 Penn landed jabs several times, utilizing his reach advantage over Sherk.
 In the closing seconds of the third round, Penn threw a punch and a hook that backed Sherk into the cage.
 Sherk then ducked under another punch – possibly to shoot for a takedown – when he was hit in the head by a flush flying left knee from Penn.
 Sherk went down and Penn continued with strikes, but the round ended before the referee stopped the fight.
 However, Sherk was unable to continue and Penn was declared the victor by TKO (strikes).
 After the fight, in response a question by Joe Rogan about his future, Penn asked the crowd if they wanted to see him fight Georges St-Pierre and was answered with a loud ovation.
 Later, Penn told Fighters Club TV that he would face the winner of the UFC 87 Welterweight title fight between Georges St-Pierre and Jon Fitch, which St-Pierre ended up winning by unanimous decision.
 St-Pierre's victory led to the scheduling of B.J.'s next fight as a Welterweight Championship fight.